 Keepers of laying flocks are also required to follow a sampling and testing programme set out in the NCP to assess whether Salmonella is present on-farm.

-For more information, see Poultry farming: health regulations.
+For more information, see poultry farming: health regulations.

-Disposal of poultry waste including surplus and waste eggs
+Disposal of poultry waste

 Eggs and egg products for import and export need to be classified with a commodity code.

-See the RPA guidance on registering as a trader to export agricultural products
+Find out how to register as a trader to export agricultural products

-See the RPA guidance on applying for a licence to export/import agricultural products
+Find out how to apply for a licence to export/import agricultural products